evananderson06/evan-anderson.ca/content/manhunt.md

 With the two images above you can really see the similarity between our design and the result in production.
 I'd say this goes to show that you don't need to be a highly experienced designer to make a big project like this, just jump in and see what happens.
 No one is expecting you to make the perfect UI/UX design on your first try.

 ### The Architecture
-Ok so now we're going to talk more about the tech behind this app.
+I'm going to talk more about the tech behind this app.
 If you don't want to read about that maybe skip to the next section.

 Evan asked ChatGPT how someone could build something like this, and when we had our first meeting, he brought up the idea of using a service called [Traccar](https://www.traccar.org/).
 Traccar - an open source "Modern GPS Tracking Platform" - from my understanding is designed for companies to track fleets of cars, aircraft, etc. Fortunately, they happened to have a mobile client that could connect to their servers, and broadcast a smartphones location to the app.
 The other big win with Traccar was that it comes with a WebSocket API that broadcasts changes to device locations, allowing us to make updates in realtime.
-I installed Traccar locally a tinkered with its API, and I realized that it was perfect for what we need, tracking people, not cars.
+I installed Traccar locally, and tinkered with its API, and I realized that it was perfect for what we need, tracking people, not cars.

 With a local installation of Traccar ready to go, I made a Next.js app and set it up with Supabase.
 I setup the database, made admin users, made all the views, and everything else I needed, *except* real-time updates.
 The issue with the Traccar API is that with my setup, it exposed all players locations.
 I wanted to ensure users could only see their own location, and that meant the client could never receive other players locations.